pattjoshi/Crwn-Clothng/README.md

 ➡️ I have added some media query styles to our styled components, try as an exercise to convert the appropriate pages to be mobile responsive!

+➡️ I m' using redux-thunk for asynchronous event handling!
+We have modified our collections-page collections-overview components to use the container pattern to separate their loading logic out of our shop component, and into their own isolated files.

 upcomming :-
 hosting 404 contact , loding ,